+Table of Response Resources

 Equipment Sub-Type Size Unit QTY Unit Last Page Update

-Boom Harbor Boom 1200 feet -
+Boom Harbor Boom 1200 feet

-Anchor Danforth 25 lb 6
+Anchor Danforth 25 5 lb 6

 Vessel Skiff or Punt 3

 Skimmer 1

 Staff Staff to Deploy 10

-Strategy: 6-260.3 Objective: Exclude Oil
+Strategy: 6-260.3 Objective: Deflection boom the inner channel to prevent the spread of oil.

-Strategy: Install 800' of boom to deflect incoming oil to the northeastern shoreline and exclude oil from the inner lagoon.
+Strategy: Install 800' of boom to deflect incoming oil to the northeastern shoreline of the inner lagoon.
 One end of the boom should be anchored on the shoreline east of the I-5 over-crossing.
 The boom should cross the estuary and be anchored so that a skimmer can be installed and maintained from the access trail on the northern bank.
-Strategy was deployed during the Pipeline P00547 Incident and no oil was encountered.